slouchart/envwrapper/README.md

 ```

 This value takes precedence over any default value set for the underlying `os.environ` key.
-In the case of a 'proxied' envvar, though, the default value set at `os.environ` level takes precedence
+In the case of a "proxied" envvar, though, the default value set at `os.environ` level takes precedence
 as illustrated in the sequence of code below:

 ``` python